Asgriim/alt-test-task/README.md

     const std::string apiLink = "https://rdb.altlinux.org/api/export/branch_binary_packages/";
     Alt::BranchPackagesArranger arranger(apiLink);

-    //this method find exist in branch p10 and does not exist in p9
+    //this method find packages that exist in branch p10 and does not exist in p9
     //Result is stored in comparison field
     Alt::BranchPacksDiff uniDiff = arranger.findBranchUniqPacks("p10", "p9");